TEAMuP-dev/HARP/model_validation/README.md

 ```

 Note: once `test_cases` is present, **only** the listed cases run.
 Include
-`- name: default` to keep the synthesized one.
+`- name: default` to keep the default synthesized case.

 ### Step 3: check the outputs (optional)